xandao-dev/thetan-arena-sniper/README.md

 ### Tips

 I recommend placing the bot on a server in the US to be closer to the game server and thus be able to see the characters faster.
-I used an EC2 from Amazon AWS.
+I used an EC2 from Amazon AWS at the us-east-1 location.

 ### Features